UTSCCSCC01/finalprojectw22-it-s-not-a-bug-it-s-a-feature/README.md

 To run the front end, use the command:

 npm start

-Now you are ready to move on to backend Installation

-### backend
-The backend of this fullstack project has been set to Django.
-Before proceeding to running the server, there are a few steps we need to take.

-- Firstly, change directory to Enviornments. *IT IS CRITICAL THAT YOU HAVE PYTHON 3.10.2 INSTALLED*.
-Then, create a virtual environment for this project using the command:

-python3 -m venv .venv

-- Run the environment.
-You can do so using the following command:

-Enviornments\.env\Scripts\activate

-And with that done, you are in the virtual environment.
-The requirements.txt file includes all the packages you are going to need moving forward.
-Please install these packages with the following command: pip install -r requirements.txt

-- You are now ready to move on to running the server.
-While in the main_project folder simply write the following command: python manage.py runserver

 congratulations, you are now running a build of our product.